ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 #### Changing the root user password { #change-password }

-Next, you can change the standard YDB root user password contained in the encrypted inventory file `99-inventory-vault.yaml` and in the file `ansible_vault_password_file.txt`.
+Next, you can change the standard {{ ydb-short-name }} root user password contained in the encrypted inventory file `99-inventory-vault.yaml` and in the file `ansible_vault_password_file.txt`.
 To change the password – specify the new password in the `ansible_vault_password_file.txt` file and duplicate it in the `99-inventory-vault.yaml` file in the format:

 ```yaml
 all: